Get insider access

 7. Best Switch For Gaming

-The best gaming switches we recommend for most people are Cherry MX Speed Silver switches.
+The best gaming switches we recommend for most people are the Cherry MX Speed Silver switches.
 While much of the enthusiast market has moved away from some of the older Cherry MX models, these switches are an interesting exception.
 Ultimately, it has a lot to do with their simplicity.
 They don't come pre-lubed from the factory, but they're some of the fastest and most lightweight-feeling switches available, making them an obvious choice for playing fast-paced or competitive games.

 That said, the super light actuation force of these switches can be a downside if you're a bit on the twitchy side while gaming or if you just like resting your fingertips on your keycaps, as this can easily produce accidental keystrokes.
 If you're more interested in a tactile option, we recommend checking out Kailh Speed Copper switches.
 These offer the same high-end latency performance but have a very early tactile bump to overcome.